EleutherAI/lm-evaluation-harness/README.md

     --tasks lambada_openai,hellaswag \
     --check_integrity
 ```

-### Other Frameworks

-A number of other libraries contain scripts for calling the eval harness through their library.
-These include [GPT-NeoX](https://github.com/EleutherAI/gpt-neox/blob/main/eval_tasks/eval_adapter.py), [Megatron-DeepSpeed](https://github.com/microsoft/Megatron-DeepSpeed/blob/main/examples/MoE/readme_evalharness.md), and [mesh-transformer-jax](https://github.com/kingoflolz/mesh-transformer-jax/blob/master/eval_harness.py).

-### Additional Features

-If you have a CUDA-compatible Mac GPU, you can run the eval harness using the MPS back-end by replaicng `--device cuda:0` with `--device mps:0`.
-PyTorch does not currently support automatic mixed precision (AMP) for MPS, so we forcibly cast all weights to fp32 regardless of how they're stored.
-This is slower and has a larger memory footprint than we can achieve on Linux systems, but as PyTorch continues to improve its MPS support we hope to continue to improve it.

 💡 **Tip**: You can inspect what the LM inputs look like by running the following command: